Shopping

 This is a composite photo of the Marlton Burger Chef site with a photo of a similiar 'open kite' style building and sign applied.

-In 1980 Two Guys parent company, Vornado, decided to liquidate and close the Two Guys stores and lease them to other retailers and become strictly a real estate firm and is today one of the Nation's top commercial real estate companies.
+When Vornado decided to liquidate and close the Two Guys stores in 1980, they leased them to other retailers and become mainly a real estate firm and is today one of the Nation's top commercial real estate companies.

 The Marlton Two Guys food department was seperated and leased to Shop Rite while Two Guys was remoldeld into a smaller store.
 The remoldeling was just completed when the store closed and was then leased to Jefferson Ward, then Bradlee's leading up to Kohl's.